SanglierF/DRaport/README.md

 ## Troubleshooting

-Sometimes while using Expo Go it won't want to connect to computer, which necessities reinstalation of Expo Go application.
+Sometimes while using Expo Go it won't connect to Expo cli, which necessites reinstallation of Expo Go application.